alexminza/payment-gateway-wc-maib-mia/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Accept MIA payments directly on your store with the maib MIA payment gateway for WooCommerce.
+Accept MIA payments directly on your store with the Payment Gateway for maib MIA for WooCommerce.

 == Description ==

-Accept MIA payments directly on your store with the maib MIA payment gateway for WooCommerce.
+Accept MIA payments directly on your store with the Payment Gateway for maib MIA for WooCommerce.

 = Features =